slburson/misc-extensions/README.md

 Also like `mapcar`, `gmap` terminates its iteration when any of the arguments runs out of elements.

-For a small collection of examples, look at `test-new-syntax' in `tests.lisp'.
+For a small collection of examples, look at `test-new-syntax` in `tests.lisp`.

 ### 2.1.
 Argument types